 - "On the road, the ES feels more responsive than ever, but that's not saying much.
 At heart, this Lexus remains a classic luxury car with a creamy, tranquil ride, and that's the way ES buyers like it.
 Frankly, we like it, too." -- AutoTrader (2014)

 - "The ES 300h rides like a comfortable luxury car should, with the improved suspension allowing for a reasonable amount of gusto in the bends." -- Left Lane News (2013)

 - "The steering is light and slow, body roll is quite noticeable, and the tires howl like a dog baying at a passing ambulance when the car is pushed through a turn." -- MSN (2013)

 Next Steps: Lexus ES Hybrid

-Get the U.S. News Best Price for the Lexus ES Hybrid
+- View the best prices for the 2015 Lexus ES Hybrid

 - See Upscale Midsize Cars rankings

 - Find Best Deals: Purchase Deals Lease Deals Used Deals